trifork/TriforkSwiftExtensions/README.md

   - Convert to string according to specified `DateFormatter.Style`.
   - Convert to and from ISO8601 formatted strings.
   - `isToday`, `isYesterday` and `isTomorrow`.
+  - Get midnight representation of a date instance.
 - **Double:**
   - Get as string with a maximum or exact number of significant digits.
 - **Encodable:**